Pop3m3/monte_carlo_simulation/README.md

 - `num_trades`: The number of trades.
 - `num_simulations`: The number of simulations.
 - `strategy`: The trading strategy to use (`fixed` or `variable`).
+- `--export-csv`: Optional argument to specify the CSV file path to export the results.

 ## Example